lineality/dungeon_of_notebooks_coding_study_tools/README.md

 https://colab.research.google.com/drive/1h3niNU_0cCAJRqVfDRhDC5NXRIKIQ0zr#scrollTo=ed2AyGIRGRqp

+## Graphics
+To help make events concrete, there is a (low tech) graphical display of what is happening in the dungeon room.
+In particular where the characters and creatures are, the characters.
+(what elements are?)

 ### Puzzle & Activity Examples:
 #### Where each puzzle will result in a successful or failed attempt to get to items from a chest in a dungeon-room.